ALib C++ Library

 protected

-If true, a warning is issued when an external buffer, whose life-cycle is not controlled by this instance gets replaced.
+If true, a warning is raised when an external buffer, whose life-cycle is not controlled by this instance gets replaced.
 This field exists only with debug-compilations of this class.

 See also